What is FASD?

 Father leaning down to daughter - Real Life Heroes

 Real Life Heroes provides practitioners with easy-to-use tools including a life storybook, manual, creative arts activities, and psycho education resources to engage children and caregivers in trauma-focused services.
-Tools and […]
+Tools and procedures were developed and tested with latency-age[1] children in a wide range of child and family service programs including children with symptoms of Complex PTSD […]

 Trust Based Relational Interventions (TBRI)